phenocopter/phenocopter-website/content/docs/processing-flight/6-plot-segmentation/index.md

 ## Manually create boundary

 ### Create a new boundary

-Define boundary of whole block through drawing a polygon in the four corners.
+The boundary method can be used if the experiment layout is a regular rectangle (i.e. quadrilateral in general).
+The boundary can be defined for whole block through drawing a polygon in the four corners.

+{{< figure src="new-boundary.png" title="Create a new boundary" width="50%" lightbox="true" numbered="true" >}}

 ### Edit a boundary